apache/activemq-artemis/docs/user-manual/en/architecture.md

 advantage of the JCA features, such as caching of JMS sessions, which can result in poor performance.

-Figure 3.2 below shows a Java EE application server integrating with a Apache ActiveMQ Artemis server via the Apache ActiveMQ Artemis JCA adaptor.
+Figure 3.2 below shows an application server integrating with a Apache ActiveMQ Artemis server via the Apache ActiveMQ Artemis JCA adaptor.
 Note that all communication between EJB sessions or entity beans and Message Driven beans go through the adaptor and not directly to Apache ActiveMQ Artemis.

 The large arrow with the prohibited sign shows an EJB session bean talking directly to the Apache ActiveMQ Artemis server.
 This is not recommended as